A Compact Fluorescent Light bulb (CFL) is also know as compact fluorescent light or compact fluorescent tube.

 The compact fluorescent bulbs were designed to substitute the incandescent light bulbs and for that they were made compatible with standard bulb fixtures.

-A CFL light bulb uses less power than a conventional incandescent light bulb.
+A CFL light bulb uses less power than a conventional incandescent light bulb but more that an LED light bulb.

 Under the same conditions, and when compared to a LED light bulb: